MichaelJSr/TTSCardMaker/README.md

 - A creature cannot intercept while it is not on the field unless otherwise stated (cannot intercept while in hand)

 - A creature being “destroyed” causes it to take enough DMG to kill it (regardless of healing or any other possible factors)

-- If a creature has a debuff and the global turn ends without the creature having ended it's turn, then the debuff will tick at the end of the global turn

 - If an entire copy deck is exhausted (if there are no more viable items in the entire deck), then replace it with a new copy deck